Tarjnee/advanceJava/readme.txt

     > Static Method : Allows adding methods with default implementations to interfaces.
     > Default Method : Evolve interface without breaking compatibility

-Lamda expression : It is basically expresses an instance of the functional interface,
+Lambda expression : It is basically expresses an instance of the functional interface,